Roy Moore Dropping Out? Republicans Are Likely Stuck With Alabama Senate Candidate, Despite Allegations

-Roy Moore said he is not dropping out of the Alabama senate race despite a new report claiming he initiative a sexual encounter with a 14-year-old when he was 32, and Republicans may not be able to get rid of him even if they tried.
+Roy Moore said he is not dropping out of the Alabama senate race, despite a new report claiming he initiated a sexual encounter with a 14-year-old when he was 32, and Republicans may not be able to get rid of him even if they tried.

 On Thursday, the Washington Post published a report claiming that the conservative former judge pursued relationships with four teenage girls he was an adult.
 The girls were between the ages of 14 and 18 when Moore was in his 30s, the report claimed.